learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

-Squared error, as calculated above is only a part of the coefficient of determination, Let's now build a function that uses `sq_err()` function above to calculate the value of R-Squared by first calculating SSE, then use this same function to calculate SST (use the mean of $y$ instead of the regression line), and then plug in these values into the R-Squared formula.
+Squared error, as calculated above is only a part of the coefficient of determination.
+Let's now build a function that uses the `sq_err()` function above to calculate the value of R-Squared by first calculating SSE, then use this same function to calculate SST (use the mean of $y$ instead of the regression line), and then plug in these values into the R-Squared formula.
 Perform the following tasks
 * Calculate the mean of the `y_real`
 * Calculate SSR using `sq_err()` or SSE
 * Calculate SST